 To create an exceptional buying experience, you have to focus on strategies that not only demonstrate the value of your product but also ensure that this value is communicated consistently throughout the buyer’s journey.
 Focus on strategies that resonate with modern buyers' expectations for value, personalization, and autonomy.

-Today’s buyers want to see how your product works and how it solves their specific challenges.
+Today’s buyers want to see how your product works and how it solves their specific challenges, and 49% of B2B buyers say the sales demo is the most valuable part of the process.
 Demos are often the deciding factor for buyers, and poor demo environments that have generic data or can’t showcase key features cost teams deals.
-Your demos should showcase the full breadth of your product’s value, including its most complex and advanced features like AI to instill the confidence buyers need to move forward.
+Your demo presentations should showcase the full breadth of your product’s value, tailored to the buyer's needs, and including its most complex and advanced features like AI to instill the confidence buyers need to move forward.

 By the time buyers reach out, they’ve already done extensive research.
 They’ve watched your product tours and demo videos, and now they want to experience the real thing.
 To meet these expectations, arm your AEs and even BDRs with reliable, functional demo environments they can use to showcase your product.
 Delivering value in these early interactions builds trust and positions your brand as a credible partner in solving the buyer’s challenges.